pellepelster/solidblocks/doc/content/_index.md

 # Solidblocks

-Solidblocks is a library of reusable components for infrastructure automation.
+Solidblocks is a library of reusable components for infrastructure operation, automation and developer experience.
+It consists of several components, each covering a different infrastructure aspect.

 ## Design Goals